lowepowerlab/protocols/tomato_petiole_inoc.md

 Follow directions in [Growing Tomato Plants Protocol](tomato_growth.md)

+It's recommended to have several "extra plants" in case you mess up on a plant.
+Common problems even for experienced labbies:
+1. Cutting into the plant stem. (you should only excise a single petiole)
+2. Inoculum doesn't form a droplet bubble on the stump and instead it immediately is pulled to the outside of the stem by capillary action.
+This problem is more likely to happen if your plant surface is wet.
+So don't water plants immediately before inoculations.
+Also don't water immediately after unless you are very careful to not wash off the petiole inoculation.

+If these mistakes happen, don't trust the data from those plants.
+Either immediately put it in a bag to be autoclaved or break the stem in half so you know that it was a failed inoculation.

 ### 2. Prepare bacterial inocula

 1. **Day 0** - Three days prior to plant inoculation, plate the relevant bacterial strains on CPG agar.